Hidden funeral costs: a couple reviewing a quote closely at home

 The price impact is typically $300 to $1,000 or more above the advertised figure.

-The ACCC has issued infringement notices to providers for misleading pricing of this kind, including Bare Cremation and Alex Gow Funerals.
+The ACCC has issued infringement notices to providers for misleading pricing of this kind, including Bare Cremation.
 Compliance is slowly improving, but aggressive from-price advertising remains common, particularly among online-only providers competing for search visibility.

 3. Coffin markups and handling fees

-For a direct cremation, a basic cardboard or MDF coffin ($135 to $300) does the job.
+For a direct cremation, a basic cardboard or MDF coffin (from around $300) does the job.
 Nobody is viewing it.
 The cheapest option the provider stocks will be adequate.
 If you are comparing quotes, ask specifically for the price of their cheapest coffin, because it may not appear in the glossy brochure.

 How to protect yourself: Ask to see the cheapest coffin options, which are often hidden from printed materials.
-Ask the fee for supplying your own.
+Ask whether they accept an externally supplied coffin and what handling fee applies.
 If you are choosing burial with a service and want a timber coffin, compare the funeral director's price against independent coffin suppliers online.

 Hidden funeral costs: reviewing an itemised quote and documents at a table